Frequently Asked Questions

-I like to depressurize over a 2 to 3 minute time frame.
-I let my ears guide me in how quickly to allow the air to escape the valve, if I start feeling discomfort in my ears – I slow the pressure by turning the valve slightly.
-The valve spins freely and is similar to a hose spigot – in function.
-We provide a remote with all Summit to Sea Chambers to allow the user to turn the compressor on and off from the inside the Chamber – this makes adjusting the pressure easier and also facilitates fully depressurizing to exit the chamber when you’re through.
-It’ll take a few minutes of playing with it to get the hang of it – but it is really quite simple.
-If you feel the need to go more slowly – please do.
+I like to allow about 2 to 3 minutes to depressurize.
+And I let my ears guide me in how quickly to allow the air to escape the valve.
+If I start feeling discomfort in my ears, I slow the pressure by turning the valve slightly.
+The valve spins freely and turns a bit like a hose spigot.
+We provide a remote with all Summit to Sea Chambers to allow the user to turn the compressor on and off from the inside the Chamber.
+This makes pressure adjustment and complete depressurization so much easier when you’re ready to get out.
+It’ll take a few minutes of playing with it to get the hang of it.
+But it’s really quite simple.
+If you feel the need to go more slowly, please do.

 Do you recommend an Oxygen Concentrator in conjunction with a Chamber treatment?

 That is really up to your prescribing physician, some folks prefer breathing pure oxygen during treatments.
 A Oxygen Concentrator delivers about 90% pure Oxygen to the user – far more than the 21% that is found in ambient air.